 Talks with Chariho Educators

-Jane Daly currently serves as the Assistant Superintendent of Chariho Regional School District.
+Jane Daly formally served as the Assistant Superintendent of Chariho Regional School District.

 The following conversation with Jane Daly is from 2019…